Denisprosim/Cuckoo--Swift/README.md

 # Cuckoo-Swift
-A cross platform communicating app working entirely on our platform.
-We made REST API (source code: https://github.com/BeSuHexis/Cuckoo) running on my old pc, which provided backend communication with MySQL database.
+A cross platform chat-app.
+Client is communicating via our REST API (source code: https://github.com/BeSuHexis/Cuckoo).
 In this particular repository I made iOS client-side app, where you could chat with predefined contact.
 In the end I got stuck on NOTIFICATION and auto-reload feature.